 Combination boilers, which are usually referred to as Combi boilers, are the popular boiler on the market.
 There are five types of Combi boiler, altogether accounting for over fifty per cent of sales of new boilers in the United Kingdom.
-They are not suited to every home, so some care and research needs to be carried out before committing to buying one, you can do this at one of our sites Combi Boiler Guide.
+They are not suited to every home, so some care and research needs to be carried out before committing to buying one.

 The success of the Combi boiler has led manufacturers to produce boilers which are more suitable for larger homes, as previously Combi boilers were more suitable for smaller dwellings, such as bungalows and smaller spaces such as lofts.

 Combi boilers are excellent if you wish to have water on demand.
 They have the advantage that they do not require feeder and expansion tanks or cylinders in the airing cupboard.
 Many people are able to free up large amounts of space in their homes by removing these extra tanks and replacing the whole system with a Combi boiler.
 However, this can also be a disadvantage as water is not stored, so water will need time to come up to the correct temperature if there are many people using it.